hiurylf/react-nextjs-setup/README.md

-# Default setup for React using Next.js
+# Default setup for React using Next.js, TypeScript, ESLint and Styled Components

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).